-Total 2019 bull trout CPUE in Seton Lake (1.9 ( $\pm$ 1.1) fish/10 net-hours) was on par with the 2018 value (2.2 ( $\pm$ 1.3) fish/10 net-hours), and in-between the highest value in 2017 (4.9 ( $\pm$ 2.3) fish/10 net-hours) and lower values documented in 2015 and 2016 (0.7 ( $\pm$ 0.4) and 1.4 ( $\pm$ 0.9) fish/10 net-hours, respectively).
+Total 2020 bull trout CPUE in Seton Lake (1.4 (\pm 1.1) fish/10 net-hours) was on par with every other study year (range = 0.7 to 2.2 (\pm 0.4 to 1.3) fish/10 net-hours), except 2017 which was higher (4.9 (\pm 2.3) fish/10 net-hours).
 Among years, catch rates have usually been highest in the outflow or mid sections and lowest in the inflow section, the same as the pattern observed for gwenis in this lake.
-Conversely, in Anderson Lake, highest CPUE values for bull trout were generally in the inflow and mid sections, and lowest in the outflow section (with relatively high error margins for each); however, in 2019 bull trout were not captured in the mid section of Anderson lake for the first time.
-Total 2019 CPUE for bull trout in Anderson Lake (7.0 ( $\pm$ 3.1) fish/10 net-hours) was lower than in 2016, 2017 and 2018 (31.5 ( $\pm$ 9.7), 32.7 ( $\pm$ 10.3) and 16.4 ( $\pm$ 6.6) fish/10 net-hours, respectively), but higher than 2015 (1.9 ( $\pm$ 1.3) fish/10 net-hours) when only the outflow section was sampled in this lake.
+Conversely, in Anderson Lake, highest CPUE values for bull trout were generally in the inflow and mid sections, and lowest in the outflow section (with relatively high error margins for each) and this was again the case in 2020.
+Total 2020 CPUE for bull trout in Anderson Lake (13.1 (\pm 4.5) fish/10 net-hours) was lower than in 2016 and 2017 (31.5 (\pm 9.7) and 32.7 (\pm 10.3) fish/10 net-hours, respectively), but on par or higher than the other monitoring years to-date.

-The 2019 distribution of gwenis and bull trout catches according to individual sampling locations in Seton and Anderson lakes are depicted in Figure 3.12 and Figure 3.13.
-From these figures it is additionally apparent that the greatest proportions of green dots (which depict the highest catch rates for gwenis by site) in Seton Lake occurred within the outflow and mid sections, and there were very few white dots (which depict "no catch" for gwenis) or coloured pins (which depict bull trout catches) associated with this set of sampling locations (Figure 3.12).
-In the Anderson Lake figure (Figure 3.13), there were far more white dots for the nearshore sets, reflecting the difference in catch and distribution of gwenis in this lake at the time of the survey, and there were more coloured pins (depicting bull trout catches) than in Seton Lake.
+The 2020 distribution of gwenis and bull trout catches according to individual sampling locations in Seton and Anderson lakes are depicted in Figure 3.12 and Figure 3.13.
+From these figures it is additionally apparent that the greatest proportions of dots depicting higher catch rates for gwenis by site (i.e., blue or green dots) in Seton Lake occurred within the outflow and mid sections, and there were very few coloured pins (which depict bull trout catches) associated with this set of sampling locations (Figure 3.12).
+In the Anderson Lake figure (Figure 3.13), there were more white dots for the nearshore sets, reflecting the difference in catch and distribution of gwenis in this lake at the time of the survey, and there were more coloured pins (depicting bull trout catches) than in Seton Lake.
 The generally high error margins for the CPUE values (included in Table 3.10 and shown on Figure 3.11), particularly for gwenis and bull trout in Anderson Lake, were a reflection of the fact that catches tended to be highly variable among sites - catches at some sites are relatively high (e.g., the Gates Creek mouth for bull trout - blue pin), whereas at most other sites these species are caught in lower numbers or not at all (Figure 3.13).

-Figure 3.12 CPUE for gwenis (circles) and bull trout (pins) according to capture location in Seton Lake during Year 7 (2019).
+Figure 3.12 CPUE for gwenis (circles) and bull trout (pins) according to capture location in Seton Lake during Year 8 (2020).
 The CPUE ranges for each colour are Indicated in the legend.
 The coloured shorelines reference the shoreline habitat type: Red = Tributary or Diversion inflows; Yellow = Fans; Green = Shallow Slopes; Purple = Steep Slopes.

 Shoreline habitat types (as documented by the habitat mapping in 2015 and 2017) around the entire perimeter of each lake are depicted by coloured lines in Figure 3.12 and Figure 3.13.
-However, potential trends in catches (or CPUE) according to shoreline habitat type were not plotted or evaluated at this point because catches of target fish tend to be much deeper and further from shore in these lakes than the visual range of the habitat mapping surveys was able to describe (for an explanation of the habitat mapping methods, refer to the Year 5 (2017) report).
+However, potential trends in catches (or CPUE) according to shoreline habitat type were not plotted or evaluated at this point because catches of target fish tend to be much deeper and further from shore in these lakes than the visual range of the habitat mapping surveys was able to describe (for an explanation of the habitat mapping methods, refer to the Year 5 (2017)

+report).
 Therefore, it was not certain that the habitats at the depths and distance from shore where fish are captured (see next sub-section, below) have any similarity or direct correlation with the habitats observed and characterized at the lake edge by the habitat surveys.